AM-Kitty/hellococo/README.md

-# A new version of COCO Official Website
+# A new version of CoCo Official Website